Rob2309/SimpleOS2/README.md

 - ``make debug``:               run the OS in qemu and debug it in GDB

 ## Configurations
-- every command above can be followed by ``config=Release`` to use/build a Release configuration of the OS
+- every command above can be followed by ``config=Release`` or ``config=ReleaseDbg`` to use/build a Release configuration of the OS

 ## Running on real Hardware
 I have run SimpleOS2 on my own hardware several times and never encountered any damage.
 Nevertheless, I do not take any responsibility for any kind of damage to your system!
+Since SimpleOS2 has no disk writing functionality yet, data corruption is pretty much impossible.

 ## Modifying SimpleOS2
 [DEVELOPMENT.md](DEVELOPMENT.md) contains information for developers who want to have fun with SimpleOS2